 Why do all my STCW Certificates have expiry dates?

 The certificates we issue in the UK under the jurisdiction of the MCA do not normally have an expiry date printed on them.
-But it appears some other flag nations have expiry dates.
+Some other flag nations such as South Africa have expiry dates.
+If you completed your original STCW training with a cruise company they will have carried out a ship specific course which is authorised for short term use only and therefore these will also have expiry dates.
 The short answer is therefore: If your certificate has an expiry date printed on it, it is not valid after that date and refresher training (if available) is required for that course or you will need to take part in the full course again.

 I don't work on a ship or vessel that needs STCW certificates, I only use my STCW Personal Survival Techniques qualification to validate my RYA Commercial Endorsement or Instructor qualification.
 Do I still need to update it?

 Yes.
 The RYA state that they do require STCW PST certificates to be updated if it is being used as part of a commercial endorsement for whatever reason.
 If you have not been involved in the 6 items that require a declaration from MSN 1865 (M) (e.g. lifeboat drills) in the last 5 years and give us a completed and signed declaration we will not be able to take you onto an updating course and you would need to complete the one-day full personal survival techniques to gain a new, in date certificate.

 How long do the courses take to complete?

 The PST updating course takes a little over 4 hours.
 The Basic fire-fighting update takes 7 hours.